Jatin-parashar/Jatin-parashar/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and have interest in DSA 📚 I am currently pursuing Bachelors in Technology from Guru Tegh Bahadur Institute of Technology 🌟 Main languages: C/C++, Javascript
+💻 I have good interest in DSA and I like learning new skills 📚 I am currently pursuing Bachelors in Technology from Guru Tegh Bahadur Institute of Technology 🌟 Main languages: C/C++, Javascript
 </pre>